Want to know why sex in Latvia has become so popular?

 Latvian prostitutes are popular with tourists and locals owing to the country’s reputation for producing beautiful women; only Iceland, Estonia, Lithuania and Denmark produce more female models per capita than Latvia.

-Whilst you can find prostitutes working the streets in Riga, most professional hookers use online directories and classifieds to advertise their services as escorts or erotic masseurs.
-However, there are a lot of scams in the industry and it is recommended that you use a reputable site with good reviews and feedback to book the services of a prostitute in Latvia.
+Whilst prostitutes can be found working the streets in Riga, most professional hookers use online directories and classifieds to advertise their services as escorts or erotic masseurs.

 Latvia: Porn Viewing Trends